staropram/AGI-bootstrap/README.md

 13. `read_lines`,`modify_lines`, so can do partial editing
 14. return number of tokens left in responses
 15. paramaterize the read_url with chatgpt summary function
+16. every msg must have a to and from id.
+Might make sense to have a Router object that handles that and a HumanAgent class so you could in theory have multiple humans
+17. Need a warning when context gets too big to clean it out or compress it